ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.13.3.1 =
+* Minor fix: The Bricks compatibility was broken.
+This version fixes it.

+= 4.13.3 =
+* New feature: You can now add a post type dropdown to search forms with the [searchform] shortcode with the parameter 'dropdown' set to 'post_type'.
+* New feature: Adds compatibility for Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.
+* New feature: New filter hook `relevanssi_post_to_excerpt` lets you filter the post object before an excerpt is created from it.
+* New feature: Relevanssi is now compatible with the Bricks page builder theme (requires Bricks 1.3.2).
+* Minor fix: The ″ character is now counted as a quote.
+* Minor fix: Running indexing through WP CLI doesn't cause PHP notices anymore.
+* Minor fix: Sometimes the Did you mean would return really weird long suggestions from the search logs.
+That won't happen anymore.
+* Minor fix: Improves tax_query handling in fringe cases with multiple AND clauses joined together with OR.
+* Minor fix: Oxygen compatibility has been improved.
+Rich text fields and updating posts when they are saved in Oxygen now work better, and revisions are no longer indexed.
+* Minor fix: Searching without a search term works much better now, you get more posts in the results (default value is up to 500).

 = 4.13.2 =
 * New feature: Adds support for Avada Live Search.
 * New feature: Adds support for Fibo Search.